AloisSeckar/nuxt-ignis/docs/3-8-features-devex.md

 ## Error handling

 By default, Nuxt Ignis registers global Vue [error](https://vuejs.org/api/application.html#app-config-errorhandler) and [warn](https://vuejs.org/api/application.html#app-config-warnhandler) handler to process errors and warnings in your app.
 The error/warn object is sent to `consola` error/warn function.
 Additional info provided by Vue is also captured in debug mode.
-Check the implementation [here](https://raw.githubusercontent.com/AloisSeckar/nuxt-ignis/refs/heads/main/core/plugins/errorHandler.ts).
+Check the [implementation](https://raw.githubusercontent.com/AloisSeckar/nuxt-ignis/refs/heads/main/core/plugins/errorHandler.ts).

 If you don't want to rely on the default behavior, you can disable those handlers by setting `NUXT_PUBLIC_IGNIS_ERROR` to `false`.